Our School

 Ngā mihi nui.
 Ko Chris Bailey toku ingoa.

 I have many many interests.
 I LOVE anything football.
-I play for North Wellington AFC, and support the best team in the world – Liverpool FC (YNWA).
-I have coached the Rāroa Redhawks (boys football team) for nine years.
+I have played for, and now coach the U13 TDP team for North Wellington AFC, and support the best team in the world – Liverpool FC (YNWA).
+I have coached the Rāroa Redhawks (boys football team) for ten years.
 I really enjoy music and have an eclectic range of musical interests.
 I play the drums, the didgeridoo, and dabble with the guitar (self-taught so don’t expect too much), as well as other various percussion instruments.
-Other than that, I enjoy home DIY, making things (lucky because I get to do it for a job), fitness and exercise recently discovering a passion for trail running, healthy eating, being outdoors, and anything that involves adrenalin.
+Other than that, I enjoy home DIY, making things (lucky because I get to do it for a job), fitness and exercise recently discovering a passion for trail running, eating a healthy plant-based diet, being outdoors, and anything that involves adrenalin.

 Liz Fa’alogo